Center For Teaching & Learning

 Pedagogy research and application grants are competitive grants that support faculty efforts doing pedagogy research (up to $5,000) or integrating new pedagogy approaches to courses already in place ($1,000).
 These grants encourage faculty efforts toward pedagogy enhancement and future conference presentations and publication.

-Started in 2015, the annual TLU Engaging Pedagogy Conference provides a forum for participants from over 20 regional schools to share the ways in which they critically reflect on teaching and learning and creatively adapt what we know to serve our diverse community of students.
+TLU's Engaging Pedagogy Conference is a regional, interdisciplinary conference serving faculty and staff committed to producing deeper and more effective teaching and learning initiatives.
+The conference provides a forum for participants from over 20 regional schools to share the ways in which we critically reflect on our teaching and learning and creatively adapt what we know to serve our diverse community of students.